aspose-cells/Aspose.Cells-API-References/english/go-cpp/PclSaveOptions/_index.md

 ## PclSaveOptions class

-Represents the options for saving Pcl file.
+Represents the options for saving a Pcl file.

 ```go